p3palazzo/comparative-histories/chapter.md

 professor @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."

+[^2]: This is not the case for urban history, which in Latin America has
+    a well established track of specialized scholarship encompassing the Precolumbian and Colonial periods as well as the more recent past.
+    However, urban history generally has a lesser bearing on the professional education of architects.
+See, for example,
+    @fridman:2013cidades.

 In South America, however, many went on to ponder instead *what* theory was required for the history of architecture they were teaching.
 Argentinian professor Marina Waisman gave an early and influential